vcstkv/cs361/peer_review/README.md

        data/peer_review_grades.csv \
        --plot-output data/score_distribution.png
    ```

+   Note: The script will include all students from the teams file, even if they didn't complete the survey.
+Non-submitters will have "**NO SUBMISSION**" in the Q3 column and NaN for PeerEvaluationScore.

 7. **Review results**
    - Check the output CSV file for scores and Q3 responses
    - Review the distribution plot
    - Examine summary statistics
+   - Identify students who didn't submit (marked with "**NO SUBMISSION**")

 8. **Import grades to Canvas**
-   - Use the Score column from the output CSV to manually enter or import peer evaluation grades
+   - Use the PeerEvaluationScore column from the output CSV to manually enter or import peer evaluation grades
-   - Review individual Q3 responses if needed for student feedback
+   - Review individual Q3 self-evaluation responses if needed for student feedback
+   - Handle students with NaN scores (non-submitters) according to your course policy

 ## Data Privacy